UCL/STIR-GATE-Connection/VoxelisedXCAT/README.md

 * activity.h33: header file for the activity image.
 Links to images/input/a_act_1.bin
 * attenuation.h33: header file for the attenuation image.
 Links to images/input/a_atn_1_mod.v.
 This attenuation image needs to be the one converted in "int" (i.e. multiplied by 1000).
 * AttenuationConv.dat: this file contain the thresholds relative to the input attenuation image for assigning attenuation values to each tissue class
-* CheckGeometry: this script can be used to visualise scanner and activity images from GUI: Gate --qt CheckGeometry.mac (requires geant4 OpenGL {and maybe QT?})
+* CheckGeometry.mac: this script can be used to visualise scanner and activity images from GUI: 'Gate --qt CheckGeometry.mac' (requires geant4 OpenGL {and maybe QT?}).
+Note, additional parameters may be required.
+Refer to CheckGeometry.sh.
-* main_muMap_job.mac: main macro file.
+* main_muMap_job.mac: main macro file for GATE simulation.
+Links files within SubMacros.

 Scripts
 =======
 * create_root_and_unlist.sh: bash script called from the main.
 The output root files is removed after the unlisting. comment out that line if you want to keep it.
 * job_gate_atten_time.sh: main bash script.
 Currently the root outputs are stored in the scratch folder.
 The directory can be changed to any other directory.
 Provide the absolute path.
 * run_gate_single_job.sh: simpler script if you just want to run one job
+* CheckGeometry.sh: Shell script to run CheckGeometry.mac - visualising the scanner.
+Handles some of the positional and translational arguments in SubMacros files.